arribass/Salesforce-Notes/App Builder/AppBuilder.md

 In case the prebuilt solution does not meet the business requirements, it can be customized using the Flow Builder to add Screen Elements, Decision Elements, and other components to the flow.

+**Email Notification**

+Email notifications can be sent with Flow Actions.
+These notifications can be used to notify users of important events or changes in the system. d
 ## Given a scenario, demonstrate the use of formula fields to meet stated business requirements

 What is a formula field?